SumoLogic/sumologic-solution-templates/software-development-optimization-terraform/getting_started_guides/github.md

 - MacOS 64-bit Intel
 - Linux 32-bit and 64-bit

-Arm architectures for either Linux or Mac are not yet supported.
+ARM architectures for either Linux or Mac are not yet supported.

 # Steps